AthaeFin/Verkkoon_tunkeutuminen/h6-wifi.md

 Kuvankaappauksia en tähän ota, koska dokumentointi on kielletty.
 Pääsin tehtävään 14.

+"Sharing, publishing, or distributing walkthroughs, solutions, or any detailed explanations of this lab is strictly forbidden unless you have received explicit written permission from the project maintainers.
+This includes all formats such as text, video, or interactive content.
+Violations may result in revocation of access and other legal actions.

+Please respect the integrity of the lab and refrain from unauthorized dissemination of its content."
+Löytyy README-osiosta.

 ## b) Mitä opin, mikä yllätti?

 Opin vaihtamaan oman MAC-osoitteen, liittymään vieraaseen verkkoon, kaappaamaan verkosta käyttäjänimen ja salasanan, käyttämään eri työkaluja.
 Yllätyin kuitenkin työkalujen käytön helppoudesta, kun huomasin omat kirjoitusvirheeni.
 Tavoitteeni oli